 Purchasing an AC Unit For House That Is Energy Efficient

-You’ll want a more efficient ac unit when you purchase one for your home.
+You’ll want an energy-efficient AC unit when you buy one for your home.
 The higher the SEER rating the more energy it will save.
-This will save money on energy costs and extend the lifespan of your unit.
+This will reduce energy costs and extend the life of your unit.

 There are four main kinds of air conditioning: window units (central AC), heat pumps and ductless systems.